-More than 2000 organizations, including Turo and Legal Zoom, use this people and performance management platform to develop engaged, high-performing teams with easy-to-launch employee engagement surveys, pulse surveys, eNPS scores, and a powerful analytics layer that makes it easy for teams to act on insights.
+More than 4,500 customers use this People Success platform to develop engaged, high-performing teams with easy-to-launch employee engagement surveys, pulse surveys, onboarding surveys, exit interviews, eNPS scores, and a powerful analytics layer that makes it easy for teams to act on insights.
 Deep customization makes Lattice adaptable to your company culture, scaling with you as your company grows.

-- Centralized platform that is easy to use and incorporate performance data
+- Centralized platform that links engagement with performance data

 - Transparent pricing structure

 - Can be challenging to use without proper training

 - Best when use in tandem with a performance management system